lewisblake/MRA-Serial/README.md

 offsetPercentage: Offset percentage from partition boundaries.
 Must be between 0 and 1.
-This quantity determines the buffer between the boundaries of a region where knots can be placed. offsetPercentage is also used at the coarsest resolution to extend the maximal x and y domain boundaries as to include datapoints that may be exactly on the boundary within a region.
+This quantity determines the buffer between the boundaries of a region where knots can be placed. offsetPercentage is also used at the coarsest resolution to extend the maximal x and y domain boundaries as to include data points that may be exactly on the boundary within a region.
 The domain boundaries define a rectangular region defined by the minimal and maximal x and y coordinate locations.
 Preferably set offsetPercentage to be a smaller number (e.g. 0.01).

+verbose: Boolean variable indicating whether to produce progress indicators.

+resultsFilePath: Optional file path to save results for each calculationType.
+Set to be a string (e.g. resultsFilesPath = '/Users/JerryGarcia/Desktop/';).
+By default results are saved in the 'Results' folder.

+#### User inputs relevant if calculationType = 'prediction'

+displayPlots: Boolean variable indicating whether to display plots if predicting.
+savePlots: Boolean variable indicating whether to save plots if predicting.
+(Note: If not executing the 'prediction' calculationType, these booleans are not relevant.)

 nXGrid: Number of prediction grid points in x-direction.
 By default set to 200.
 nYGrid: Number of prediction gridpoints in y-direction.
 By default set to 200.
-(Note: These parameters define a nXGrid x nYGrid prediction grid of spatial prediction locations if predicting.)
+(Note: These parameters define a nXGrid x nYGrid prediction grid of spatial prediction locations if predicting.

-resultsFilePath: Optional file path to save prediction results.
-Set to be a string (e.g. resultsFilesPath = '/Users/JerryGarcia/Desktop/';).
-By default prediction results are dumped in the 'Results' folder.
+The prediction grid is defined within rectangular region given by the domain boundaries discussed above.)

 plotsFilePath: Optional file path to save prediction plots if plotting.
 Set to be a string (e.g. plotsFilesPath = '/Users/JerryGarcia/Pictures/';).
-By default plots are dumped in the 'Plots' folder.
+By default plots are saved in the 'Plots' folder.

+User inputs relevant if calculationType = 'optimize'

+lowerBound: Vector of lower-bound values required for the optimization search.
+Default is [0,0,0].

+upperBound: Vector of upper-bound values required for the optimization search.
+Default is [10,1,5].

+initialEstimate: Vector of inital estimates of parameteres required for the optimization search.
+Default is [5, 0.3, 0.1].

 ## ADDITIONAL USER INPUT